benelot/CEGUI-GWEN-Skin/README.md

 # CEGUI Gwen Skin
 ------------------

 This skin is based on the default skin for the GWEN GUI System(http://code.google.com/p/gwen/).
 Graphics were taken from GWEN which is under the MIT License, which you can read here, http://www.opensource.org/licenses/mit-license.php or at the bottom of this document.

-This skin was ported by Chris Johnson.
-Contact me at chris@cjohnson.id.au if you have any questions.
+This skin was originally ported by Chris Johnson.
+Contact him at chris@cjohnson.id.au if you have any questions.
 If you have any support requests please visit the CEGUI forums.

 This skin was migrated by Benjamin Ellenberger.
 Contact me at be.ellenberger@gmail.com if you have any questions.
 If you have any support requests please visit the CEGUI forums.

 This skin is also under the MIT License.
-You can read it in license.txt
+You can read it in the LICENSE file.

+Changelog:

+- Added GWEN/Label to support a commonly used widget.

 There are several differences between the CEGUI and GWEN skin due to the differences between these two systems.
 Some differences/issues are listed below: